AndersDeath/diary2/000-current.md

 # 24 September - Sunday - Yerevan - 360 day of immigration

 I feel headache for the second day.
-I was thinking about
+I was thinking about Germany for the whole day.